wp-plugins/viral-sharing-buttons-by-up/readme.txt

 = Automatically Optimized =

 *   Clean, crisp, fully-customizable design
-*   The UP team optimizes widget features based on in-house testing
+*   The Upshare team optimizes widget features based on in-house testing
 *   We work behind the scenes to make your site more viral
 *   We give you the data on most viral sharing widget states
 *   Install social sharing buttons on any CMS or shopping cart